Kelly Park At Rock Springs

 Kayaking, Canoeing, and Paddleboarding

-Kayaks and canoes are unavailable for rent inside the park, but campers can launch their own at Camp Joy.
+Kayaks and canoes are not available for rent within the park, but campers can launch their own at Camp Joy.

 Camp Joy Launch